 However, some extortionists do follow through, so all threats should be taken seriously.
 If someone is attempting to extort you, you should enlist the help of a professional and contact the appropriate authorities.

-For further reading, make sure to check out this comprehensive article by attorney Andrew Stebbins ‘Do Sextortionists Follow Through?’
+For further reading, make sure to check out this comprehensive article by attorney Andrew Stebbins ‘Do Sextortionists Follow Through?’ as well as our video on the subject, What Are the Chances a Sextortionist Releases My Intimate Images & Videos?

 How to Protect Yourself From Online Extortion